 Some optical devices, such as Reference Reflectors, are very sensitive to mechanical stress or pressure.
 Do not use cotton swabs, soft tissues or other mechanical cleaning tools, as these can scratch or destroy the surface.
-Preferred procedure Use the following procedure on most occasions.

-1 Blow away any dust or dirt with compressed air.
+1. Blow away any dust or dirt with compressed air.